puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

   * `--engine`: The engine to use to build the images.
 We'd like to support both Docker and Kaniko at a minimum.

-  If the Dockerfiles present are not up-to-date relative to what `relay devel generate` would write, we present a warning when running this command.
+  If the Dockerfiles present are not up-to-date relative to what `relay integration generate` would write, we present a warning when running this command.
-* `relay devel publish`: An initial implementation of the command that will eventually submit the integration to our library.
-In this phase, it simply pushes what `relay devel build` produces to a Docker registry.
+* `relay integration publish`: An initial implementation of the command that will eventually submit the integration to our library.
+In this phase, it simply pushes what `relay integration build` produces to a Docker registry.

 In this phase, we only support the `Docker` builder (probably without `input`, which is somewhat more complicated to implement).
 We simply delete each